victorcwyu/Jungle/README.md

 Jungle allows a user to register/login, add items to their cart and checkout.

-The Stripe API ws used to simulate credit card payments.
+The Stripe API was used to simulate credit card payments.

 ## Screenshots